mikrono/tModLoaderWiki_kr_ko/TagCompound.md

 ```
 ![](https://i.imgur.com/dBpWSf0.png)

-Please be aware that RectangleSerializer is already implemented in tModLoader natively, and any attempt to register a TagSerializer for Rectangle will cause your mod to fail to load.
-Several other common classes already have TagSerializers made for them such as Vector2, Vector3, Color, Point16, and Rectangle.
-Since multiple TagSerializers for the same class will cause errors, if you implement a TagSerializer for a class that might be useful for other modders, please reach out to us with your implementation and we can add it in directly to the next tModLoader release.
+Please be aware that `RectangleSerializer` is already implemented in tModLoader natively, and any attempt to register a `TagSerializer` for `Rectangle` will cause your mod to fail to load.
+Several other common classes already have `TagSerializer`s made for them such as `Vector2`, `Vector3`, `Color`, `Point16`, and `Rectangle`.
+Since multiple `TagSerializer`s for the same class will cause errors, if you implement a `TagSerializer` for a class that might be useful for other modders, please reach out to us with your implementation and we can add it in directly to the next tModLoader release.

 ## TagSerializable Examples
-If a class is defined in your mod, it is better to implement TagSerializable directly on the class.
+If a class is defined in your mod, it is better to implement `TagSerializable` directly on the class.

 **TODO: Finish this section with an example.**

 # Other Topics
+## GlobalItem.NeedsSaving
+Saving data in GlobalItem will quickly explode the filesize of player and world saves.
+Use the NeedsSaving method to prevent saving useless data.
+See [ExampleInstancedGlobalItem](https://github.com/blushiemagic/tModLoader/blob/master/ExampleMod/Items/ExampleInstancedGlobalItem.cs)

 ## nameof operator
 The `nameof` operator is available to those using c#6, it can simplify some things, but be careful.
 (See [nameof documentation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/nameof)) The `nameof` operator can help avoid spelling mistakes between Load and Save.
 Be careful, however, of refactor-renaming variables in your mod (the F2 command in Visual Studio).
 If you rename a ModPlayer variable that is saved using `nameof`, for example, your mod will lose data when your users update the mod.
 See below for an example.
 Notice how we don't need to write `"CorruptionSpreadDisabled"` to specify the key, risking a spelling error that would be hard to catch.